Plant DetailShow Menu

 Description

-Wood Ferns love to grow in the shade and make a great addition to woodland gardens.
+These ferns love to grow in the shade and make a great addition to woodland gardens.
 They prefer moist, rich, well-drained woodland soil.
-A few species are found in swamps but most do not require wet habitats.
+A few species are found in swamps, but most do not require wet habitats.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.